MicroSegNet: A Deep Learning Approach for Prostate Segmentation on Micro-Ultrasound Images: Results

 \subsection{Quantitative results}

 Table~\ref{method result} presents the Dice coefficients and Hausdorff distances of four segmentation models averaged over 20 testing cases.
 Our MicroSegNet outperformed the other three models in terms of both the Dice coefficient and Hausdorff distance.
-By incorporating multi-scale deep supervision and employing the AG-BCE loss, we were able to improve the Dice coefficient of TransUNet by 0.005 and reduce the Hausdorff distance by 0.13 mm.
+By incorporating multi-scale deep supervision and employing the AG-BCE loss, we were able to improve the Dice coefficient of TransUNet by 0.007 and reduce the Hausdorff distance by 0.10 mm.
+The improvement in the Dice coefficient from 0.932 to 0.939 and in the Hausdorff distance from 2.12 mm to 2.02 mm is small but remains practically significant for two reasons.
+First, prostate capsule annotation is the most common methodology for registration between ultrasound and other imaging modalities such as MRI and PSMA PET-CT.
+Therefore, small errors tend to rapidly compound when transferring images between modalities.
+Second, capsular identification is likely the initial step in identifying whether prostate cancers have extended through the capsule.
+This is often a very subtle finding on imaging and is poorly represented in MRI and PSMA PET-CT.
+Thus, highly accurate capsular annotation will pave the way for precision diagnostics and staging in the future.
 Notably, the baseline UNet model exhibited significantly poorer performance compared to the TransUNet and MicroSegNet models, which utilize vision transformers.
 This suggests the advantages of capturing long-range dependencies in challenging image segmentation tasks.
+The results presented in Table~\ref{method result} also indicate that the use of the boundary-weighted segmentation loss (BWSL) does not improve the Dice coefficient (0.932 vs. 0.932) or the Hausdorff distance (2.12 mm vs. 2.17 mm).

 Our MicroSegNet model was also evaluated against three human annotators: a master student, a medical student, and a urologist.
 The Dice coefficient and Hausdorff distance for each annotator averaged over 20 testing cases are presented in Table \ref{human result}.
 Our MicroSegNet model exhibited superior performance compared to all three human annotators.
 This highlights the potential of our segmentation model to assist clinicians in accurately localizing the prostate during micro-US-guided biopsy.